ABI-Software/scaffoldmaker/docs/scaffolds/stomach.rst

-The rat stomach scaffold is parameterized with average data from segmentation of Micro-CT image data of 11 animals performed at the Powley laboratory using Neurolucida (MBF Bioscience), while the human, mouse, and pig stomach scaffolds are parameterized with literature data to represent the anatomy as accurate as possible.
+The rat stomach scaffold is parameterized with average data from segmentation of Micro-CT image data of 11 animals performed at the Powley laboratory using Neurolucida (MBF Bioscience), while the human, mouse, and pig stomach scaffolds are parameterized with literature data to represent the anatomy accurately.

 The mucosa, submucosa, circular muscle, longitudinal muscle and serosa layers of the stomach are fully represented on the scaffold when *Number of elements through wall* is set to ``4``.
 Alternatively, the entire stomach wall can be